open-meteo/sdk/README.md

 ## Encoding with Size Prefixed FlatBuffers

 Data can be requested for multiple locations and multiple weather models in one API calls.
 E.g. `&latitude=47.1,49.7&longitude=8.6,9.4`.
-To return multiple locations at once, multiple FlatBuffers messages are send.
+To return multiple locations at once, multiple FlatBuffers messages are sent.

 To distinguish multiple messages, each message is prefixed by its length as a 32-bit integer (little endian).
 This is known as `size-prefixed` FlatBuffer messages.
 Over the wire the messages look like this:
 - Length: 4 byte, int32 (little endian) = 1284 byte